o3de/o3de.org/content/docs/userguide/rendering/lighting/luminance-scene-key.md

 ---
-description: ' Use accurate illuminance values and auto exposure key settings in &ALY;
-  for best tone and realistic light&endash;dark ratios. '
+description: ' Use accurate illuminance values and auto exposure key settings in Lumberyard for best tone and realistic light–dark ratios. '
 title: Illuminance and Auto Exposure Key
 ---
 # Illuminance and Auto Exposure Key {#enviro-lighting-luminance-scene-key}